imekss/UniswapV4-SimIDX/README.md

-# Sim IDX Sample Project
+# Uniswap V4 4 Hook Observatory

-**Sim IDX** is a framework that helps you build and deploy applications that index blockchain data in minutes.
+Sim IDX is a framework that helps you build and deploy applications that index blockchain data in minutes.
 Define listeners that react to specific onchain events, extract relevant data, and automatically make this data queryable via an API.

-This sample project indexes **Uniswap V3 Factory pool creation events** and serves as your starting point for building with Sim IDX.

-When you're ready to continue, the [Quickstart guide](https://docs.sim.dune.com/idx) will walk you through authenticating and testing your listener on real data.

-## What You'll Edit
+This app indexes pool creation and activity events on Uniswap v4 and exposes an endpoint which can be used to query which hooks are attached to each pool and to track adoption and usage of different hook types over time.

+## Exposed API
+...
+...
+...

+## Indexing Methodology
+...
+...
+...

+## Querying Methodology
+...
+...
+...

 The main files and folders you'll work with are: